Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/singlePerturbedSatellite.rst

   simulation.run();

-This method creates a temporary input file and calls the :literal:`json_interface` application, generating a temporary output file containing the state of the satellite for each integration step.
-Then, it loads this results into the struct :literal:`results` of the :literal:`simulation` object.
+This method creates a temporary input file and calls the :literal:`json_interface` application, generating a temporary output file containing the values of the variables that were requested to be saved.
+Then, it loads these results into the struct :literal:`results` of the :literal:`simulation` object.
 Finally, all the temporary files are deleted.

 After running the simulation, we can obtain the requested results from :literal:`simulation.results.t` and :literal:`simulation.results.h`, which are column vectors containing the values of these variables at each integration step.
 We can use the results to generate a plot of the altitude of :literal:`asterix`: